icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [GDPR Developer Guide](https://github.com/LINCnil/GDPR-Developer-Guide) - Best practices for developers.

 - [GDPR – A Practical guide for Developers](https://techblog.bozho.net/gdpr-practical-guide-developers/) - A one-page summary of the above.

-- [GDPR Tracker](https://gdprtracker.io) - Track the GDPR compliance of cloud services and subprocessors.

 - [GDPR documents](https://github.com/good-lly/gdpr-documents) - Templates for personal use to have companies comply with "Data Access" requests.